 Information Update 38

-(ie. between the high-water marks on both sides) is not allowed,
+(ie. between the high-water marks on both sides) is not allowed

-but further down suggests that anyone that wants to use
+However, further down it suggests that

-hand-sniping tools in a watercourse should contact the appropriate
+should contact the appropriate

 Regional Mining Office.